-Any concerns about a child will be recorded in writing within 24 hours.
+Any concerns about a child will be recorded on CPOMS within 24 hours.
 All records will provide a factual and evidence based account and there will be accurate recording of any actions.
 Records will be signed, dated and, where appropriate, witnessed.

 At no time should an individual teacher/member of staff or school be asked to or consider taking photographic evidence of any injuries or marks to a child's person, this type of behaviour could lead to the staff member being taken into managing allegations against staff procedures.
-The body map below should be used in accordance with recording guidance.
+The body map on CPOMS should be used in accordance with recording guidance.
 Any concerns should be reported and recorded without delay to the appropriate safeguarding services, e.g MASH or the child's social worker if already an open case to social care.

-A chronology will be kept in the main school file prior to the commencement of a concern file.
-Staff, particularly pastoral staff, will record any minor concerns on the chronology and will take responsibility for alerting the designated person should the number of concerns rise or, in their professional judgement, become significant.
+Staff, particularly pastoral staff, will record any minor concerns on a pastoral log and will take responsibility for alerting the designated person should the number of concerns rise or, in their professional judgement, become significant.

-At the point at which a concern file (see below) is commenced then the chronology can be transferred to the concern file.
+At the point at which a concern file (see below) is commenced then the chronology can be transferred to CPOMS.

-Safeguarding, child protection and welfare concerns will be recorded and kept in a separate secure file known as a 'concern' file (formerly referred to as a child protection file), which will be securely stored and away from the main pupil file.
-The main pupil file should have a red C in the top right hand corner to denote a separate file exists (or a similar and consistent coding).
+Safeguarding, child protection and welfare concerns will be recorded and kept in a separate secure electronic file on CPOMS (formerly a paper safeguarding file), which will be securely stored and away from the main pupil file.
+The main pupil file should have a red sticker in the top right hand corner to denote a separate file exists (or a similar and consistent coding).